-This lacy Irish Crochet Flower is a beautiful Irish Crochet motif which could be used in so many different projects!
-I’ve used this Irish Crochet Flower pattern in my Jeans Embellishment project.
+This lacy crochet Irish flower is a beautiful motif that could be used in many different projects.
+I’ve used this Irish flower as part of the embellishment for my jeans.
+You can find more about my jeans embellishment project HERE.

 Irish Flower – Free Crochet Pattern

-PIN this pattern to your Pinterest board for later!
+You can PIN this pattern to your Pinterest board for later HERE.

 (See a list of crochet abbreviations used in patterns by yarn industry designers and publishers HERE):